 Famous sailors on a Hansajolle

 Rollo Gebhard, three times circumnavigator, sailed via the Mediterranean to Tunis, later on via the Red Sea to Mukalla.
 Those tours he sailed on his Hansajolle Solveig – back in 1959 to 1961.

 Wilfried Erdmann, also a multiple times circumnavigator, including solo nonstop round the world tours with and against the predominant wind directions, toured Northern German coasts and lakes in 2003 on his Hansajolle Kathena Gunilla.
-He wrote a more than fascinating book about it – which I had read before my first days of sailing on a Hansajolle but remembered only later on (yeah, don’t talk about my memory capabilities).
+He wrote a more than fascinating book about his months in a Hansajolle.
+This book I had read before my first days of sailing on a Hansajolle but remembered only later on (yeah, don’t talk about my memory capabilities).

 Proud owners – no suprise

 Hansajolle owners are usually very proud of their boat – which is no surprise, beautiful as she is.
 While waiting for some friends to finish their end of day work on their boat I happened to see a small boat coming towards a berth.
 “Hi, would you like some help with the lines?
 Oh, wow, is this beauty a Hansajolle?”, that’s how I greeted the sailor coming in.
 The immediate big smile plus his immensely pride-infused chest very clearly showed his feelings and happiness.

 Sailing on other boats plus lots of activities not related to water and boats distracted me a little recently.
 I have not been back on a Hansajolle for a couple of years now.
 Looking at the two pictures here, however, I guess I need to give Thorsten a call and arrange a day or two on the water…